connectkhalid/Mail-Service-Module/README.md

 ## QuickStart

-To use MailService in your project, you can include it as a jar or use it as a mudule.
+To use MailService in your project, you can include it as a jar or use it as a module.
+You may alos find this in Maven Central Repository by visiting here- [`Maven Central Repository Link`](https://central.sonatype.com/artifact/com.bjitgroup/emailservice)

 ### Configuration